 60: Limits and Connections

 Aim for a middle way between discipline and freedom of spirit.
-Limits will come of their own accord; but to consciously make good decisions and select compatible affiliations… now, that’s knowing how to fly!
+Limits will come of their own accord; but to consciously make good decisions and select compatible affiliations?
+Now that’s knowing how to fly!
 On the other hand, do not go overboard on discipline.
-Even limitation must be limited, so that in the effort to bring order and direction into your life, you do not choke off vital sources of enthusiasm and spontaneity.
+Even limitation must be limited in the effort to bring order and direction into your life—to avoid choking off vital sources of enthusiasm and spontaneity.

 In groups and organizations, rules and regulations should strike a balance between being too strict and too lenient.
-If they are too difficult to live with, laws build frustration among people, and ultimately become destructive.
-If the rules are too soft, then sloppiness becomes acceptable and energy is soon dissipated.
-The best path is one that allows for the unfolding of individual potential, while encouraging some self-discipline and focus along the way.
+If these guidelines are too difficult to live with, frustration will build and ultimately become destructive.
+If the rules are too soft, sloppiness will become acceptable and energy will dissipate.
+The best path is one that allows for the unfolding of individual potential while encouraging self-discipline and focus along the way.

 Explore Any I Ching Hexagram

 Click on an I Ching hexagram below to learn more about its individual message and the profound insight it provides for your life, decisions, relationships, or whatever is on your mind!